How to Effortlessly Make a Healthy Dinner When You’re Tired

 • Have breakfast for dinner!
 You can blend a green smoothie bowl, make avocado on toast or have some oatmeal with fruit in the same amount of time it would take you to order Chinese.

 Cooking a nutritious meal when you’re exhausted doesn’t have to take a lot of time and energy – it mostly requires a shift in attitude.
 With a little determination and planning, heating up microwaved dinners no longer has to be your default mode.
-Eating well is one of life’s simplest pleasures and to quote Anna Thomas “it’s a sad waste of opportunity to eat badly” – even (or especially) after a tiring day.

 Related articles in Healthy lifestyle

-32 Sweet Recipes to Reduce Your Refined Sugar Intake | The Health Sessions
+How to Manage Your Blood Sugar Levels When Temptation's All Around | The Health Sessions